“But the chief priests and elders persuaded the multitude that they should ask [for] Barabbas, and destroy Jesus.” Matthew 27:20

 In Matthew chapter 23, standing before church leaders and the multitude, Jesus calls the scribes and Pharisees “hypocrites” eight times!
 Do you think Jesus was a little upset and fed up?

 Church leaders of Jesus’ day had done a poor job in exemplifying love, justice, and the basic tenets of God’s will and order.
 And, they failed to meet the mark while blatantly raising the bar higher for others.
 Sound familiar?
-Church members suffered under heavy expectations (Matthew 23:4), while church leaders couldn’t lift their finger.
+Church members suffered under heavy expectations (Matthew 23:4), while church leaders were barely expected to lift a finger.

 In the end, these same church leaders were the ones who persuaded or convinced the people to crucify Jesus over Barabbas.